Best daily deals

 These headphones were made for the studio

 If you are after the best price-to-performance ratio, the Sony MDR-7506 fit the bill.
-Costing just ($79 at Sweetwater) and with good sound quality for mixing and music making, these cans have justifiably been a stalwart for 30 years.
+Costing just ($89 at Amazon) and with good sound quality for mixing and music making, these cans have justifiably been a stalwart for 30 years.

 Podcasters and musicians alike will enjoy the MDR-7506's unobtrusive fit, pleasing sound quality, and coiled cable.